Elon Musk warns Twitter can go bankrupt if employees don't 'be more hardcore'

 Elon Musk, in his first official address to the company's employees, painted an extremely bleak scenario for the social media giant.
 Reportedly, Musk warned the employees that if the company fails to generate more cash, the possibility of bankruptcy is real.

 According to a report by Bloomberg, Elon Musk issued this warning within two weeks of taking over the micro-blogging platform.
-The report also suggests that two of Musk's trusted executives Yoel Roth and Robin Wheeler are also planning to quit.
+One of Musk's trusted executives at Twitter, Yoel Roth has also announced his departure from the company.
+There are various others who are quitting the ranks as rumours of bankruptcy swell.

+Yoel Roth was the former head of trust and safety at Twitter who has been the face of the platform in the last two weeks since Elon Musk's takeover.
+However, there are some conflicting reports suggesting that Wheeler might still get retained.
+Wheeler is the head of ad sales.

+Roth has changed his official job status on Twitter.
+He's now the "Former Head of Trust & Safety at

 Copyright©2022 Living Media India Limited.
 For reprint rights: Syndications Today